 Mr. Rooks, meanwhile sees in Mr. Bailey's tographic symbol a present-day currency.
-Mr. Rooks, meanwhile, sees in Mr. Bailey's ork the influence of artists including An-elm Kiefer (in terms of scale and focus on identity and myth) and Peter Halley (in the way he uses a geometric architectural system to connect different zones of his paintings).
-"Radcliffe has this terrific visuwhere he travels around the tions, throws them into his hopper and tions, throws them into his hopper and comes out with something completely original," Mr. Rooks said.
+Mr. Rooks, meanwhile, sees in Mr. Bailey's work the influence of artists including An-selm Kiefer (in terms of scale and focus on identity and myth) and Peter Halley (in the way he uses a geometric architectural system to connect different zones of his paintings), "Radcliffe has this terrific visuwhere he travels around the world and picks up ideas from artists of many different backgrounds and generations, throws them into his hopper and tions, throws them into his hopper and comes out with something completely original," Mr. Rooks said.